Mini Project 2: Math Quiz App

 from library import EvaluateExpression

-class into our Streamlit script here.
-The first few lines are familiar as they create the connection to the Google Sheet and read the Users table.
+class into our Streamlit script.
+The first few lines are familiar as they read the Users table from your Excel file.

 Task 1

-The first task to read another table which is stored in the sheet called Questions
+The first task to read another table stored in the sheet called Questions

-in the Google Sheet.
+in the Excel file.
 Update the following code.

 # TODO: Task 1